illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-04/Readme.md

   * Work with the developers to implement the designed UI/UX in code and CSS
   * Implementation must match the design
   * If your UI/UX design is incomplete need to complete it before any work can progress
-  * UI/UX design is a complete master blueprint of what your finished site will look like
   * Help coordinate development into your team repo and using the provisioner scripts deploy your source code to your Vagrant Box environment
+* UI/UX and testing
+  * Must test the use of the site
+  * Demonstrate actions comencerate with the sites design, and report errors and bugs using the team's repo GitHub Issues tab
 * IT Orchestration and Security
-  * Responsible for designing and deploying all virtualized infrastructure templates (Vagrant and Packer)
+  * Responsible for designing and deploying all virtualized infrastructure templates
-  * Responsible for working with Developers to configure login authentication
+  * Responsible for creating a Hashicorp Vault containing all program secrets
   * Responsible for working with the team to coordinate the automated building of the entire application
   * Responsible for creating any shell scripts required for automated deployment
   * Responsible for training and teaching internal group members for deployment of infrastructure